LinkedIn Profile Character Limits | Writing Guide for Career Success

 Writing an Effective Headline

 Your headline is the most visible part of your profile in search results and connection lists.
-While you can enter up to 220 characters on desktop, only about 60–80 characters are displayed in most contexts.
-Focus on your job title, specialty, and the value you provide.
+While you can enter up to 220 characters on desktop, the actual displayed length varies by context: search results show about 60 characters, profile pages show around 120, and mobile feeds display only 40–50 characters.
+Understanding this gap between "input limit" and "display limit" is the first step to effective headline design.

 PatternExampleEffect